 This brand happens to have purple in their brand colors, but 9to5 Chic makes the most of purple in an understated way.
 Highlighted against the otherwise mostly grey tone homepage, their purple buttons really stand out and keep you engaged with their site.

-Sitting almost exactly opposite of one another on the color wheel, green and purple go naturally together for Wellness Mama.
+Sitting almost exactly opposite of one another on the color wheel (high-contrast colors) green and purple go naturally together for Wellness Mama.
 Not only that, but the purple color really stands out in this mostly green homepage and encourages the reader to take action right away.

 It's hard to find a black button, and rightfully so.
 While black is a powerful color that exudes sleekness, sophistication and efficiency, it also has a tendency to blend in with the rest of the copy on a webpage.
 Shops like Sephora and luxury retailers such as Apple make the most of black in a meaningful way, but most bloggers, especially those who aren't experienced with button testing, are best advised to steer clear of black for their calls to action.